Debraheem/pyfortmesa/docs/testing.md

 tests/test_output/
 ```

-To run the optional MESA-backed integration and profile timing checks after
+To run the optional MESA integration and profile timing checks after
-installing a MESA-enabled build:
+installing a build for MESA calls:

 ```bash
 ./test mesa